sachua/sachua.github.io/backup/Highly Available Intermediate Certificate Authority Using Kubernetes.md

 Transfer the certificate signing request to your existing root CA and get it signed.
 You should have the `root_ca.crt` from your existing root CA, `intermediate_ca.crt` from signing the certificate signing request, and `intermediate_ca.key` that was created when you generated the intermediate certificate signing request from the previous step.

 ## Deploying a PostgreSQL Cluster
 There are many available PostgreSQL Operators that can help you lifecycle a highly available PostgreSQL cluster.
 In this example, we will be using CloudNativePG.
-I like CloudNativePG because the operator creates the database instances using `Pods` instead of `ReplicaSets` or `StatefulSets`, which avoids all the limitations that comes with `ReplicaSets` or `StatefulSets`.
+I like CloudNativePG because the operator creates the database instances using `Pods` instead of `StatefulSets`, which avoids all the limitations that comes with `StatefulSets`.

 To install the CloudNativePG Operator, run the following command: